How to Get a Home Loan with Bad Credit in New York

 VA loans (None)

-If you, your spouse or immediate family member is a current or former member of the military, there is no credit score minimum when buying a home.
+If you, your spouse or your immediate family member is a current or former military member, there is no minimum credit score when buying a home.

 The U.S. Department of Veterans Affairs insures VA home loans and makes it possible for veterans to purchase homes with limited challenges.